IBMStockTrader/stocktrader-operator/README.md

 ```
 operator-sdk build stocktrader-operator
 ```
-This produces a `stocktrader-operator:latest` Docker image, which I then pushed to DockerHub via the following usual commands (if building yourself, you'll need to push to somewhere that you have authority, and will need to update the `operator.yaml` to reference that location):
+This produces a `stocktrader-operator:latest` Docker image, which I then pushed to the GitHub Container Registry via the following usual commands (if building yourself, you'll need to push to somewhere that you have authority, and will need to update the `operator.yaml` to reference that location):
 ```
-docker tag stocktrader-operator:latest ibmstocktrader/stocktrader-operator:latest
+docker tag stocktrader-operator:latest ghcr.io/ibmstocktrader/stocktrader-operator:latest
-docker push ibmstocktrader/stocktrader-operator:latest
+docker push ghcr.io/ibmstocktrader/stocktrader-operator:latest
 ```
-The results of building this repo are in DockerHub at https://hub.docker.com/r/ibmstocktrader/stocktrader-operator
+The results of building this repo are in GHCR, [here](https://github.com/IBMStockTrader/stocktrader-operator/pkgs/container/stocktrader-operator)

 ## Installing the Operator via the CLI
 The prequisites to the following commands require a Mac with Homebrew installed.
 It also assumes you are logged in to your cluster.